 5. Subprime Credit Cards

-These credit cards are reserved for people with a poor credit history.
+These secured credit cards are reserved for people with a poor credit history.
 Although they are easy to apply, they have high-interest rates, low credit limits, and harsh penalties.
 People with subprime credit cards are required to make monthly payments on time to avoid high-interest rates and to improve their credit rating.

 6. Travel Credit Cards